mhlushchenko94/app_todo/README.md

 # work with app

-input any date and click `submit` to store the date in mongoDB
+input any date and click `Add Item` to store the date in mongoDB

 click on the inputed date to delete a stored data from mongoDB